iconify/website/docs/types/iconify-alias.md

 If, when merging properties, an icon alias has a property that parent icon also has, the following rules apply:

 - `[prop]hFlip` and `[prop]vFlip`.
 Result is `[js]icon.hFlip !== alias.hFlip`.
-That means if both icon and alias are flipped horizontally, result will not be flipped (horizontal flip + horizontal flip cancel each other).
-If only one of items is flipped horizontally, result will be flipped (horizontal flip + no flip = horizontal flip).
+That means if both icon and alias are flipped horizontally, the result will not be flipped (horizontal flip + horizontal flip cancel each other).
+If only one of the items is flipped horizontally, the result will be flipped (horizontal flip + no flip = horizontal flip).
 - `[prop]rotate`.
-Result is a sum of rotations.
+The result is a sum of rotations.
 That means 90 degrees rotation + 180 degrees rotation = 270 degrees rotation.

 For all other properties alias overrides parent icon's value.